Applications for Special Guardianship Orders

 6.2 Special Guardianship Applications in Care Proceedings

-Assessments should be evidence-based and child-focused.
+Assessments should be robust, evidence-based and child-focused.
 Before the assessment, the prospective carers should be provided with full information about:

 - What the assessment will involve;